Cybernaut-Official/RemoveBg/README.md

 For a detailed explanation of the code, please refer to the `code_explanation.pdf` file located in the `resources` folder.
 You can also find the other resources in the `other_resources.txt` file located in the `resources` folder.

+**Download the resources:**

+You can download the resources from here: https://rb.gy/yraydk

 **Contributing:**

 Contributions to this project are welcome.
 Please feel free to submit issues or pull requests.